pcherna/pegasus-example-apps-v2/README.md

 ## Tech Notes -- Pegasus

-* The code has been tested using Pegasus 2023.2 (and Pegasus 2023.1)
+* The code has been tested using Pegasus 2024.5.3
 * The HTML for the views is designed to match the Pegasus example app.
 * Pegasus offers a choice of CSS frameworks, but so far these examples only implement the Bulma option.